shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 - system_program
   - required by the runtime for creating the account.

-with `init_blog` our plan is to initialize the blog account with current_post_key and authority as blog state so lets write code for that,
+With `init_blog` our plan is to initialize the blog account with current_post_key and authority as blog state so lets write code for that,

 ```rust
   pub fn init_blog(ctx: Context<InitBlog>) -> ProgramResult {